dezareo/WordPress/hooks/README.md

-My list of WordPress hooks for learning purporse..
+My list of WordPress hooks